phalcon/incubator/Library/Phalcon/Cli/Environment/README.md

 ## Integration

-Firstly you need to create an environment aware Console Application.
+Firstly you need to create an environment aware Console Application and implement `Phalcon\Cli\Environment\EnvironmentAwareInterface`:

 ```php
 namespace MyAwesomeApplication;